AI in Urban Planning Explained: Futurist & AI Expert Ian Khan on Smart Cities

 Dr. Mirko Hornung – Executive Director of the Bauhaus Luftfahrt think tank, Hornung is at the forefront of research and innovation in urban air transportation systems, focusing on aircraft design, propulsion technologies, and system integration.

-Mark Moore – Having worked as Uber's Director of Aviation Engineering for Uber Elevate, Moore played a pivotal role in conceptualizing and advocating for the adoption of eVTOL (Electric Take-Off and Landing) technologies for urban air mobility.
+Mark Moore – Having worked as Uber’s Director of Aviation Engineering for Uber Elevate, Moore played a pivotal role in conceptualizing and advocating for the adoption of eVTOL (Electric Vertical Take-Off and Landing) technologies for urban air mobility.

-Danielle Rinsler – As the co-lead of the FAA's Office of Emerging Aviation Technologies, Rinsler's role is crucial in developing regulatory frameworks and policies that will the future of UAM.
+Danielle Rinsler – As the co-lead of the FAA’s Office of Emerging Aviation Technologies, Rinsler’s role is crucial in developing regulatory frameworks and policies that will guide the future of UAM.

 Eric Allison – Head of Elevate at Uber, Allison oversees the company’s ambitious plans to develop a network of urban air taxis.
 His leadership is shaping the commercialization of aerial ride-sharing.

-Dr. Patti Clark – As the Chief Technical Officer at Joby Aviation, a leading eVTOL developer, Clark's expertise in aircraft design and systems engineering is helping to advance safe and urban air vehicles.
+Dr. Patti Clark – As the Chief Technical Officer at Joby Aviation, a leading eVTOL developer, Clark’s expertise in aircraft design and systems engineering is helping to advance safe and sustainable urban air vehicles.

 Top 10 Digital Twins in Urban Planning experts to follow

-Neil Thompson: Thompson, the Global Product Director of Digital Twin at Atkins, is at the forefront of integrating digital twin technology with sustainable urban development and design.
+Neil Thompson: Thompson, the Product Director of Digital Twin at Atkins, is at the forefront of integrating digital twin technology with sustainable urban development and design.

-Antoine Picon: A Harvard GSD faculty, Picon has written extensively about smart cities.
+Antoine Picon: A Harvard GSD faculty, Picon written extensively about smart cities.
 He delves into the implications of digital technologies, including digital twins, on urban form and governance.

 Michael Lee: As the Lead for Digital Twins at Lendlease, a multinational construction company, Lee’s work in embedding digital twin technologies in infrastructure projects is exemplary.

 Professor AbdouMaliq Simone: At the Max Planck Institute, Simone delves into urbanism in the global south.
-His insights on how digital twins could reshape urban planning in these regions are invaluable.
+His insights on how digital twins could reshape urban planning in regions are invaluable.

-Dr. Tao Cheng: Stationed at UCL, Dr. Cheng's research in spatiotemporal analytics and artificial intelligence directly ties to digital twins' applications in urban environments.
+Dr. Tao Cheng: Stationed at UCL, Dr. Cheng’s research in spatiotemporal data analytics and artificial intelligence directly ties to digital twins’ applications in urban environments.

 Emma Stewart: As Autodesk’s Director of Urban Systems, Stewart’s work intersects with digital twin technologies, especially in urban infrastructure and sustainability.